Ray-Appiah/Ray-Appiah/README.md

 - 👋 Hi, I’m @Ray-Appiah
 - 👀 I’m interested in data analysis
-- 💞️ I’m looking to collaborate on how to analyze data (social sciences)
+- 💞️ I’m looking to collaborate on how to analyze data
 - 📫 How to reach me is via email. r.appiahkofi@gmail.com
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: ...